den-wdi-2/intro-ruby/readme.md

 => 2
 ```

 Have we broken Ruby?
-No, we have given ruby two Integers (numbers with no decimal places) so ruby gives us an Integer back.
+No, we have given Ruby two Integers (numbers with no decimal places) so Ruby gives us an Integer back.

 However, if we divide an Integer by a Float: